Beat Aging and Chronic Disease

 Science Investigator

 As I got older, I was driven to exercise by fear of missing out (FOMO).
 Meaning, fear that I would miss some intervention, something that I should have known about and taken action to prevent, say high blood pressure or worse, quadruple bypass surgery.
 I could hear blame and guilt it in my head, if you would have started earlier, this disease wouldn’t have irrevocably embedded itself.
+I exercised to beat aging and chronic disease.

 I made every effort to quiz physician assistants, advanced practice registered nurses and doctors about health maintenance.
 What proactive measures could I take for disease prevention?
+How could I beat aging and chronic disease???

 However, an important distinction, my conversations with medical professionals were clinical conversations.
 Doctors would say, “you’re in great shape.”
 I knew this.
 I wanted proactive information—what are the best practices to stay in great shape as I age?
 They didn’t have answers.